Thank you for your interest in the College of Osteopathic Medicine at Des Moines University.

 - Commitment to service

-Academic letter writer: please describe the candidate in the following ways:
+Academic letters should describe the candidate in the following areas:

 - Academic performance